pbeens/Ontario-Ministry-of-Education-Memo-Downloader/memos/B2018/README.md

-# Memos for B2018
+# Memos in B2018

-Below is a list of memos available in this folder:
+Below is the list of memos in this folder:

 - [Updates on the Greenhouse Gas Reduction Funding (GGRF) and Renewal Reporting and Accountability Requirements](./B17_EN.pdf)
 - [In-year amendments to education funding regulations and O. Reg.
 357/06](./B16_EN.pdf)